-In Thurston County, the school with the highest graduation rates for the 2015-2016 school year was Capital High School, which had over 91% of its students graduate.
+In Thurston County, the school with the highest graduation rates for the 2015-2016 school year was Tumwater High School, which had 92.9% of its students graduate in 4 years.

-Between 2011 and 2015, the countywide graduation has decreased from 80% to just under 75%, despite increases in the statewide graduation rate.
+Between 2011 and 2016, the countywide graduation has decreased from 80% to 76%, despite increases in the statewide graduation rate.

 OSPI calculates graduation rates using the “adjusted 4-year cohort rate” methodology.
 Students are placed in a group — or cohort — based on the year they enter ninth grade for the first time.
 The calculation adjusts for students who transfer into a Washington public high school for the first time and join a cohort.
 Students are removed from the cohort if they transfer out of public school in Washington.